jecki/DHParser/documentation_src/manuals/05_testing.rst

     from the menu to run a particular test.

     This works pretty
-    well with PyCharm, but should also be possible with other integrated development environments or code-editors.
+    well with PyCharm, but is alos possible with most other integrated development environments or code-editors.